Program

 These modules introduce students to the theory and concepts of business ethics as well as to a series of ethical challenges currently facing the corporate world by taking an international and inter-cultural perspective of analysis and problem solving.

-Additionally, students in the DEIS programme take at least two regional modules, such as:
+Additionally, students in the DEIS programme take at least two international economics modules, such as:

 There is a choice of various elective modules offered by the Institute of Economics, which may vary over time.
 Students may also enroll in graduate-level courses on diverse topics of International Studies at other institutes of the Faculty, such as courses on human rights, as well as in graduate-level courses offered by the School of Business, Economics, and Society in Nuremberg.